MooersLab/pymolsnips/README.md

 Some editors take snippet libraries in one file.
 Other editors require that each snippet resides in a separate file.
 Most editors have their own format.
-The user downloads the desired file or folder of files and installs the snippets following the protocol for that particular editor as described below.
+The user downloads the file or folder of files for their text editor and installs the snippets.
+If needed, protocols for snippet installation for each text editor are founded <a href="#install">belowi</a>.

 <h2> <A name="FASTLINKS">Quick links</A></h2>